ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-viewing.md

 4. On the **Access Information** tab, view the default username and password for the {{site.data.keyword.vcf-vpc-short}} instance.
    * In the **Management domain** section, view the hostname, FQDN, and IP addresses for vCenter Server, VMware NSX-T Data Center, SDDC Manager, and VMware Aria Suite Lifecycle Manager.
 For **Backup server**, view the name, IP address, SSH key, and server OS.
 You can view or copy the password by clicking the icons.
+   * For {{site.data.keyword.vcf-vpc-short}} instances with **Standard** architecture, in the **Workload domain** section, view the hostname, FQDN, and IP addresses for vCenter Server and VMware NSX-T Data Center.
+You can view or copy the password by clicking the icons.
    * In the **Windows jump server** section, you can view the public and private IP addresses and admin user password of the Windows jump server.
 If you did not select to create the jump server, the section is not displayed.

+5. On the **Patches** tab, view the available patches that you can apply to {{site.data.keyword.vcf-vpc-short}} components, such as NSX Manager, vCenter Server, and ESXi.
+   * In the **Patches** table, review the product version and the patch ID.
+   * Click the **View details** link to view the patch details.
+   * In the **Status** details, click **Enable patch** to apply it.
+The patch status will change to **Applying patch**.
+If the patch is applied successfully, then the status will change to **Enabled**.
+If it fails, the status will change to **Failed** and a warning message is displayed.

+All patches that are listed in the table are from VMware® by Broadcom.
+For more information about individual product patch releases, see [Applying individual product updates to {{site.data.keyword.vcf-vpc-short}} environments using Async Patch tool](https://knowledge.broadcom.com/external/article?legacyId=88287){: external}.
+{: important}

 ## Related links
 {: #vpc-vcf-viewing-links}